AriFordsham/GHCWiki/trac-navigation.md

 ```

-The default order and item names can be found in the source, which at the time of writing is here
+The default order and item names can be viewed in the [trac section of TracIni](trac-ini#).

 ### Context Navigation